-How is the school accessible to children with SEND? - please see our accessibility policy.
+How is the school accessible to children with SEND? (please see our accessibility plan)

-- The building is accessible to children with a physical disability - We ensure that equipment used is accessible to all children regardless of their needs - Extra-curricular activities are accessible for children with SEND providing appropriate support can be provided by the school if needed.
+- The building is accessible to children with a physical disability - We ensure that equipment used is accessible to all children regardless of their needs - The curriculum is adapted and enabled to make it accessible for all. - Extra-curricular activities are accessible for children with SEND appropriate support can be provided by the school if needed.